devspace-sh/devspace/README.md

 <summary><b>Speed Up Cloud-Native Development</b></summary>
 <br>

-Instead of rebuilding images and redeploying containers, DevSpace allows you to hot reload running containers while you code:
+Instead of rebuilding images and redeploying containers, DevSpace allows you to **hot reload running containers while you are coding**:
 - Simply edit your files with your IDE and see how your application reloads within the running container.
-- The high performance, bi-directional file synchronization detects code changes immediately and synchronizes files immediately between your local dev environment and the containers running in Kubernetes
+- The **high performance, bi-directional file synchronization** detects code changes immediately and synchronizes files immediately between your local dev environment and the containers running in Kubernetes
 - Stream logs, connect debuggers or open a container terminal directly from your IDE with just a single command.

 <br>